sarahallen/skytap-landingzones/README.md

 ## How to run this script ##
 Set up your Azure ExpressRoute prior to running this script.
-You can utilize your Azure portal ot the following Azure Networking scripts on GitHub: https://github.com/poomnupong/azure-networking.git
+You can utilize your Azure portal or the following Azure Networking scripts on GitHub: https://github.com/poomnupong/azure-networking.git

 We recommend running this Skytap Landing Zones script in you Azure account's PowerShell.